 Another case which involved the question “who is the employer?”, except this time with the additional question, “is the employer liable for severance” was Tetra Consulting v.
 Continental Bank of Canada O.J.
 No. 3814, a matter decided on a summary judgment motion (a motion wherein a party (or parties) feel as though the issues before the court are simplistic enough to avoid a trial).
 Tetra involved two corporations, one of which held 49% ownership (interest) in the Plaintiffs’ employer, a bank.
 The bank submitted that its staff were employed by the 49% owner, a currency exchange corporation, but the evidence led by the Plaintiffs was that the bank had been more of an employer with regards to its relationship with them.
 The court found that the individual Plaintiff on the motion, Cassar, had been a dependent contractor, and not an independent contractor, of the Bank considering factors such as how he held himself out (as an employee of the bank), his economic dependency to the bank, and the fact that his formal employment contract with the bank was in the drafting stages.
 Cassar had previously been paid through his organization, tetra consulting, and had only been considered an “official employee” of the bank for six weeks at the time of termination.
 Prior to being considered an employee Cassar, like the bank’s other staff, was paid through the exchange corporation, and was considered a “consultant”.
 The court, on the motion, ordered the bank, and not the exchange corporation, to pay Cassar 8 months’ pay in lieu of notice, as it found the bank to be his true employer and Cassar its dependent contractor, within the meaning of the common law.

-When faced with difficulties proceeding against, or collecting judgment against a company with multiple subsidiaries, or a company which becomes insolvent, it is important to be cautious and to take the correct legal steps in order to increase your chances of collecting.
-If you are in a situation similar to those discussed above, contact Monkhouse Law today for a free consultation to see if a legal remedy may be available to you.
+When faced with difficulties proceeding against, or collecting a judgment against a company with multiple subsidiaries, or a company which becomes insolvent, it is important to be cautious and to take the correct legal steps in order to increase your chances of collecting.
+If you are in a situation similar to those discussed above, contact Monkhouse Law today to see if a legal remedy may be available to you.